ibmdb/node-ibm_db/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+name: Feature request
-About: Suggest an idea for this project
+about: Suggest an idea for this project
-Title: New Feature/Enhancement Request
+title: New Feature/Enhancement Request
 ---

 **Is your feature request related to a problem?
 Please describe.**